miloszmisiek/ci_p2_tictactoe/README.md

 ### Game Controls
 - Location: under Game Title.
 - Elements:
   - Timer - counts down from 15sec to zero.
+It gives
   - Volume Button - mutes/plays game's sound effects(only during gameplay).
 Icon changes depending on volume preference.
   - Help Button - gives access to game instructions (only if game is stopped).
 - Buttons when hovered change the colour to orange to help user identify interactive elements.